mggg/RRC-Replication/README.md

 ```

 sourcing is necessary to make sure that the Julia project is set up correctly.
-You will need to have both Julia and Cargo installed in order for this to run without
+You will need to have Julia, Cargo, and RStudio installed in order for this to run without
 errors.
 (Note: This script requires the use of a Unix based operating system, such as
 MacOS or Linux.
 Windows users may invoke this by setting up the subsystem for Linux)